pnp/PnP-Tools/Solutions/SharePoint.UI.Responsive/README.md

 The *Enable-SPResponsiveUI* script accepts the following parameters:
 * **Web**: it is a mandatory parameter, which declares the URL of the Site Collection where the Responsive UI will be enabled.
 It has to be provided as a full URL, like for example: https://intranet.mydomain.com/sites/targetSite
-* **Credentials**: it is an optional parameter, which defines the user credentials that will be used to authenticate against both the target Site Collection and the infrastructure Site Collection, if any.
+* **Credentials**: it is an optional parameter, which defines the user credentials that will be used to authenticate against both the target Site Collection.
 Should be the credentials of a user, who is Site Collection Administrator for the target Site Collections.
 If you don't provide this parameter, the script will directly prompt you for credentials.

 Here you can see a couple of examples about how to invoke the *Enable-SPResponsiveUI* script: